juangarcesco/Build-a-Kitty-Ipsum-Translator/review.md

 `man grep`

+tambien se puede usar : `grep --help`

-56. That's a lot of options.
-Use grep to search for the meow pattern in the same file, but add that --color flag to see if it's a little more helpful.
+**56. That's a lot of options.
+Use grep to search for the meow pattern in the same file, but add that --color flag to see if it's a little more helpful.**

 `grep --color 'meow' kitty_ipsum_1.txt`

+Colorea todas las palabras 'meow' en el testo

-57. That’s better.
-Add the flag to show all the line numbers with the command.
+**57. That’s better.
+Add the flag to show all the line numbers with the command.**

-`grep --color -n 'meow' kitty_ipsum_1.txt`
+`grep --color -n 'meow' kitty_ipsum_1.txt` muestra la coincidencia y muestra en color y la linea donde esta ubicada la coincidencia

-58. It's showing the line number of each match it found. grep can use regular expressions, too.
-Enter the previous command, but change the pattern to meow[a-z]* to see all words that start with meow.
+***58. It's showing the line number of each match it found. grep can use regular expressions, too.
+Enter the previous command, but change the pattern to meow[a-z]* to see all words that start with meow.**

 `grep --color -n 'meow[a-z]*' kitty_ipsum_1.txt`

+ver todas las palabras que empiezan por meow

-59. Looking at the output, you can see that it matched meow and meowzer, instead of just meow.
-Use the echo command and redirection to append the text Number of times meow or meowzer appears:, with a new line in front of it, to the kitty_info.txt file.
+**59. Looking at the output, you can see that it matched meow and meowzer, instead of just meow.
+Use the echo command and redirection to append the text Number of times meow or meowzer appears:, with a new line in front of it, to the kitty_info.txt file.**

- echo -e "\nNumber of times meow or meowzer appears:" >> kitty_info.txt
+ `echo -e "\nNumber of times meow or meowzer appears:" >> kitty_info.txt`

 60. So how can you find how many times those two words appear?
 Use grep to find the meow[a-z]* pattern in the file again to see how many times they appear.
 Add the --color flag to the command.

 `grep --color 'meow[a-z]*' kitty_ipsum_1.txt`

+Este comando agregará al final de kitty_info.txt una línea en blanco, seguida del texto "Number of times meow or meowzer appears:".

-61. It looks like seven, but how can you get a count of that from the command line to append to the info file for the next piece of information? grep has a -c flag to give you a count.
-Enter the last command but use that instead of the --color flag.
+**61. It looks like seven, but how can you get a count of that from the command line to append to the info file for the next piece of information? grep has a -c flag to give you a count.
+Enter the last command but use that instead of the --color flag.**

 `grep -c 'meow[a-z]*' kitty_ipsum_1.txt`